ava-labs/avalanchego/x/merkledb/README.md

 A `Merkle Node` holds the IDs of its children, its value, as well as any key extension.
 This simplifies some logic and allows all of the data about a node to be loaded in a single database read.
 This trades off a small amount of storage efficiency (some fields may be `nil` but are still stored for every node).

-### Validity

-A `trieView` is built atop another trie, and there may be other `trieView`s built atop the same trie.
-We call these *siblings*.
-If one sibling is committed to database, we *invalidate* all other siblings and their descendants.
-Operations on an invalid trie return `ErrInvalid`.
-The children of the committed `trieView` are updated so that their new `parentTrie` is the database.

 ### Locking

 `merkleDB` has a `RWMutex` named `lock`.
 Its read operations don't store data in a map, so a read lock suffices for read operations.